Parallel Unlearning in Inherited Model Networks: Capturing Model-Inheritance

-With an emphasis on knowledge inheritance and unlearning tasks, UMIG allows a model to retain and utilize previously learned useful information when receiving new data, achieving an effective combination of old and new knowledge.
-UMIG also allows the model to remove specific data for continuous optimization and performance improvement.
+With an emphasis on knowledge inheritance and unlearning tasks, DAG allows a model to retain and utilize previously learned useful information when receiving new data, achieving an effective combination of old and new knowledge.
+DAG also allows the model to remove specific data for continuous optimization and performance improvement.

-The UMIG-assisted unlearning consists primarily of the following two processes: \begin{itemize} [leftmargin=10pt] \item \textbf{Locating unlearning subgraphs. }Based on the data that needs to be unlearned, a breadth-first search is conducted to identify the discovery nodes, which then spawn the subgraphs associated with the discovery nodes.
+The DAG-assisted unlearning consists primarily of the following two processes: \begin{packeditemize} \item \textbf{Locating unlearning subgraphs. } When a user wants to unlearn certain data, an unlearn request is initiated.
+The system first identifies the nodes related to that user, which are referred to as discovery nodes, which then spawn the subgraphs associated with the discovery nodes.

 \item \textbf{Updating models within unlearning subgraphs.} All model nodes, including discovery and inherited nodes within the identified unlearning subgraphs, are updated to unlearn the parts of their models affected by the data.